-A session may include myofascial unwinding which is spontaneous movement of the client's body in response to the practitioner's hands and its position in space.
+A session may include myofascial unwinding, which is the spontaneous movement of the client's body in response to the practitioner's hands and its position in space.
 Myofascial unwinding shows up as breathing changes, involuntary twitches, and sometimes larger movements like arm or leg stretches or otherwise unprompted movements that the client does not consciously initiate.
 These movements are natural and a part of the healing process.
 The practitioner supports the client in the unwinding process without directing or manipulating the movement.

 The Myofascial Session

 In Myofascial Release techniques, no oil or cream is applied.
-Male clients typically wear lose shorts or a bathing suit; female clients usually wear a two-piece bathing suit or lose shorts and a tank top.
+Male clients typically wear loose shorts or a bathing suit; female clients usually wear a two-piece bathing suit or loose shorts and a tank top.
 It is recommended that the client not use lotion or oil on their skin prior to the MFR session as it affects the ability of the practitioner to apply sustained pressure without sliding.